High Altitude Project

 2020

-This year we will continue to develop the sub-minimum diameter design, but will use one of our own propellant formulations, and will refine the structure of the rocket, possibly reducing the weight of the aluminum coupler.
+This year we continued to develop the sub-minimum diameter design using one of our own propellant formulations, and refined the structure of the rocket, possibly reducing the weight of the aluminum coupler.

-We will also begin experimenting with two-stage rockets with the goal of eventually launching a two stage rocket at Spaceport america in the coming years.
+We also began experimenting with two-stage rockets with the goal of eventually launching a two stage rocket at Spaceport America in the coming years.

 2019